9 Line Trail

 Future plans for the corridor

 This trail project is the initial step to improving the old rail corridor.
-Master planning for the corridor began in Spring 2012 and is being led by the City’s Planning Division.
+Master planning for the corridor is scheduled to begin in 2012, and will be led by the Planning Division.
+Based on the results of that plan, the trail may remain in its current location or be relocated along a modified alignment.

 The City hopes to eventually extend the trail west to connect to another proposed trail along the east side of the Surplus Canal.